Doc-debug/webprog/README.md

 # webprog
+## please insert all project files into a php environment

+## if you are having trouble you can download our php server which is already configured
 Please download the php server from the following source and unpack it in the root directory

 [http://kiwwi.net/projects/webprog/files/phpserverwebprog.zip](http://kiwwi.net/projects/webprog/files/phpserverwebprog.zip)

 File Structure should be as following: